The new U.S. monkeypox vaccine strategy offers more doses — and uncertainty

 "Hopefully we will start to see more of the vials yielding five doses, but we're not really seeing that consistently right now," she says.

-And yet it seems the federal government is assuming five doses per vial as it divvys up the supplies of vaccine and sends those out to health departments, says Del Becarro.
+And yet it seems the federal government is assuming five doses per vial as it divvys up the supplies of vaccine and sends those out to health departments, says Del Beccaro.

 So far, much of the U.S. vaccine campaign has focused on reaching people who are unvaccinated and at increased risk of contracting monkeypox, but soon health departments will also have to be ready for the influx of people returning for their second doses 28 days later.